Adekunle-Habeeb/RAG-system/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have suggestions for improvements, please create an issue or submit a pull request on the [GitHub repository](https://github.com/Adekunle-Habeeb/Intelligent-QA-System).
+If you find a bug or have suggestions for improvements, please create an issue or submit a pull request on the [GitHub repository]([https://github.com/Adekunle-Habeeb/Intelligent-QA-System](https://github.com/Adekunle-Habeeb/RAG-system)).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README further based on any additional features or specific details about your project.